koninos/typescriptbook/chapter3_0.md

 #### export, exportN

-Name of the exports to be imported.
+Name of the exports to be imported (specify individual named exports).

 #### alias, aliasN

 Names that will refer to the named imports.

+The export parameters specify individual named exports, while the import * as name syntax imports all of them.